HUNTING ON GREATER KUDULAND

 The Lodge serves as the perfect oasis to relax after a long hunting safari.
 Whether you want to unwind at the pool, enjoy a G&T at the viewing deck, or curl up with a book in one of the comfortable lounge areas, our friendly staff will ensure your every need is taken care of.
 We have a range of different activities outside of hunting safaris, please check out our activities page for more info.

 FAMILY & GROUP SAFARIS

-Greater Kuduland aims to create a complete safari adventure for hunters and non hunters alike.
-The luxury accommodation will ensure all parties are kept in comfort, and there are a range of different activities outside of a typical hunting safari.
+Greater Kuduland aims to create a complete safari adventure for hunters and non-hunters alike.
+The luxury accommodation will ensure all parties are kept in comfort, and there is a range of different activities to keep guests entertained.
 Please see our activities page for more information.

-Greater Kuduland is a great location to bring your son or daughter on their first African hunting safari.
+Greater Kuduland is a great location to bring your son or daughter on their first African hunt.
 Our PH’s are well equipped to ensure our younger hunters get the best training before taking them out in the field.

 See what our clients have to say